 Sunspot: (Relatively) Dark and cool spots on the Sun that work like magnets.

-- Heat It Up! - A teacher demonstration using water, heat and food coloring, helps students see how convection moves the contents of the Sun from the core towards the surface.
+- Our Sun and Heat Transfer Basics: Heat It Up! - A teacher demonstration using water, heat and food coloring, helps students see how convection moves the contents of the Sun from the core towards the surface.
 Students also learn about the three different modes of heat transfer (convection, conduction, radiation) as related to the Sun

 - Cooking with the Sun - Students learn about using renewable energy from the Sun for heating and cooking as they build and compare the performance of four solar cooker designs.
 They explore the concepts of insulation, reflection, absorption, conduction and convection.